QualiSystems/quali-standards/spec/networking_standard.md

 ###### Notes
 This command is CLI based and applies to the whole device, also in case of multi-chassis device.
+This command isn't a hidden command and should be visible in the UI.

 ###### Display Name
 Load Firmware